perrette/scribe/README.md

 ```
 This will install three separate apps:
 - `Super + scribe` : will launch the default version with terminal prompt
 - `Super + whisper` : will launch a present version with the `small` model from `whisper` and start recording right away.
-You can see what is going on in the terminal and the result is ready to paste from the clipboard
+You can see what is going on in the terminal and the result is ready to paste from the clipboard.
-- `Super + vosk fr` : will launch a preset version for real-time transcription in French with the `vosk` backend, and throughput to the clipboard and the keyboard, not even opening a terminal.
+- `Super + vosk fr` : will launch a preset version for real-time transcription in French with the `vosk` backend, and throughput to the clipboard and the keyboard, not even opening a terminal (you need to press Record in the tray icon menu to start the recording).

 ## Fine tuning